sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

 Oftentimes, the size of the tree won't be a power of 2, but we still want to be able to do our inclusion proofs in those cases.
 That's still possible!

-In this example we have 13 records in our tree, which includes some “temporary” nodes, which are marked by x's in this diagram.
+In this example we have 13 records in our tree, which includes some "temporary" nodes, which are marked by x's in this diagram.

 The only difference is that our path from leaf to head contains some temporary nodes that we need to create on the fly, that can be thrown away when we're done with them.

-_pause_

 That's really all there is to the inclusion proof.
 In practice, the last thing we need to figure out is how to get these inner nodes circled in blue from the checksum database, in order to do our proofs.